Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version that includes the XSA‑487 fix, which adds a .may_split callback to the privcmd vm_ops structure.
+• Upgrade the Linux kernel to a release that includes the XSA‑487 patch, which adds a .may_split callback to the privcmd vm_ops structure.

-• Reboot the system after the kernel update to ensure the patched VMA handling logic is active in all kernel components.
+• Reboot the system after applying the kernel update to load the patched code into all kernel components.

 Tracking